jburzynski/TypeGenDocs/source/overview.rst

 	    tags: string[];
 	}

-Of course, there are much more things you can do with TypeGen.
+Of course, there is much more things you can do with TypeGen.
 To find out more, please click *next* or visit a relevant section.